oisdk/site/posts/2017-04-23-verifying-data-structures-in-haskell-lhs.markdown

 plusZeroNeutral (S k) = cong (plusZeroNeutral k)
 ```

-We're able to use the language's normal function syntax to perform induction.
-In Haskell, on the other hand, it's a different story: the `+`{.haskell} function was defined in the type-level language, not the value-level one.
-More fundamentally, there's no way to tell GHC that a value-level computation corresponds to some type-level one.
+(this example is in Idris)

+In Haskell, on the other hand, we can't do the same: functions on the value-level `Peano`{.haskell} have no relationship with functions on the type-level `Peano`{.haskell}.
+There's no way to automatically link or promote one to the other.

 This is where singletons come in [@eisenberg_dependently_2012].
-A singleton is a type indexed by some type-level value, where there is only one value-level value for any given type-level value.
-In other words, there's only one inhabitant of every type.
-For the natural numbers, for instance, we could have this:
+A singleton is a value-level representation of some type, where there is only *one* value for a given type (hence the name).
+Usually, the singleton will be parameterized by the type-level value, and its constructors will mimic the type-level datatype.
+In this way, we can write functions on the value-level which are linked to the type-level.
+Here's a potential singleton for `Peano`{.haskell}:

 ```{.haskell}
 data Natty n where